 - 1. The car width at the wheel locations must be the same as the original kit (1 3/4").
 This is to ensure that the car will travel down the track without binding on the center guide rails. - 2.
 Other portions of the car body width may be changed if desired. - 3.
 Overall width (measured from the outside of the wheels) may not exceed 2 3/4". - 4.
 Overall length may not exceed 7".
-(This includes any weights, decorative tailpipes, etc.) - 5.
-Overall height may not exceed 3" (Point of wheels contacting track up to highest point of car). - 6.
-Minimum clearance below the body must be at least 3/8" to prevent dragging on the guide strip.
+(This includes any weights, decorative tailpipes, etc.) - Overall height may not exceed 3" (Point of wheels contacting track up to highest point of car). - 6.
+Minimum clearance below the body must be at least 3/8" to prevent dragging on the guide strip. - 7.
+Maximum height where the front of the car (most forward portion) rests against the start pin is 1 1/8" or 1.125".